VICI Properties Inc. (VICI) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the company had gained 3.01% over the past month.
-This has lagged the Finance sector's gain of 5.45% and outpaced the S&P 500's gain of 2.3% in that time.
+Coming into today, shares of the company had gained 4.78% in the past month.
+In that same time, the Finance sector gained 6.37%, while the S&P 500 gained 4.58%.

-Investors will be hoping for strength from VICI Properties Inc. as it approaches its next earnings release, which is expected to be February 23, 2023.
+Wall Street will be looking for positivity from VICI Properties Inc. as it approaches its next earnings report date.
+This is expected to be February 23, 2023.
 The company is expected to report EPS of $0.50, up 13.64% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $765.84 million, up 99.88% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $765.84 million, up 99.88% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for VICI Properties Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for VICI Properties Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 0.66% higher within the past month.
 VICI Properties Inc. is currently sporting a Zacks Rank of #2 (Buy).

-Looking at its valuation, VICI Properties Inc. is holding a Forward P/E ratio of 15.76.
-This valuation marks a premium compared to its industry's average Forward P/E of 11.9.
+Digging into valuation, VICI Properties Inc. currently has a Forward P/E ratio of 16.02.
+For comparison, its industry has an average Forward P/E of 12.25, which means VICI Properties Inc. is trading at a premium to the group.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.